plops/cl-dmd-control/README.md

 cl-dmd-control
 ==============

-Use TI Lightcrafter projector, to display a video with 1440 fps.
+Use [TI Lightcrafter projector](http://www.ti.com/tool/dlplightcrafter), to display a video with 1440 fps.

 ![photograph](http://www.ti.com/graphics/tool/LCR-with-Pencil3-12.5-lrg.jpg)

-This TI Lightcrafter is a small projector, that contains a DMD chip with 608x648 mirrors.
+This TI Lightcrafter is a small projector (cost ~$500), that contains a DMD chip with 608x648 mirrors.
 Normally you would just connect a HDMI cable and it would display the RGB data with 60Hz.

 However, it contains an ARM chip that runs Linux.
 I connect to this using network and more